Agash/Scarlet-and-Violet-Randomizer/README.txt

 - Working on way to give more freedom on randomizer selection
     - ie: having more options for starters, wild settings, etc...
 - Adding option to have item only forms to show up on overworld too
-- Adding support for trainer battle randomization in 3.0.0
-	- Will include feature to change to all 2v2s too
 - Randomize Tera Raid Battles